 Kimberley A. Knapp

-Kimberley Knapp specializes in strategic planning, written advocacy, legal research and analysis of complex legal issues.
-Kimberley brings a wealth of knowledge and experience in the areas of gaming law, privacy law, forestry law, vicarious liability, class actions and arbitration.
+Kimberley Knapp practices primarily in the areas of commercial and public law, with an emphasis on strategic planning, written advocacy, legal research and analysis of complex legal issues.
+Kimberley brings a wealth of knowledge and experience in the areas of gaming law, expropriation law, privacy law, forestry law, vicarious liability, class actions and arbitration.
 As counsel for a national firm, she appeared in a wide range of matters before the British Columbia Supreme Court, the Court of Appeal, and the Supreme Court of Canada.
 Her broad litigation experience, and depth of knowledge, provides a strong foundation for practical advice and analytical and drafting assistance in commercial arbitration and litigation matters.

 Before commencing her practice, Kimberley was a judicial law clerk with the British Columbia Supreme Court.
-She has published in the areas of vicarious liability and securities regulation.
+She has published in the areas of vicarious liability, securities regulation, and, most recently, on the thorny topic of causation.

 Robinson v.
 Furlong, 2015 BCSC 1690: (strategic assistance to counsel J. Hunter and C. Hunter) Successfully defended John Furlong, former Chief Executive officer of the Vancouver Olympic Committee, against allegations of defamation by a journalist in relation to abuse claims.